 When installing in a cavity, whether it be a wall or ceiling, you can absolutely save on floor space.
 The only issue is that speaker cabinets are specifically built to enhance your sound in order to achieve the best possible output.
 Your wall cavities, on the other hand, are a little less streamlined.

 The empty space in your wall cavities are much larger in area than any standard speaker cabinet and, therefore, the speakers need to be adjusted before they can function at their best.
-Another benefit to using speaker cabinets is that everything you need is already pre-installed and adjusted to fit perfectly.
+Another benefit of using speaker cabinets is that everything you need is already pre-installed and adjusted to fit perfectly.
 In-wall speakers are more of a challenge for the average consumer, but this process isn’t overly difficult with a little forethought, guidance, or patience.

 All that free space also means that your bass might not be as heavy as you’d like.
 Many people offset this issue by ensuring that they include a proper subwoofer in their setup, ensuring that your bass will be as deep as it needs to be, without any annoying echoes or sound degradation.
 The addition of the subwoofer is up to you, but we always recommend you consider adding one to your in-wall speaker purchases if you want a little extra kick.